-Latchford, Warrington: Our Lady of the Assumption Catholic Church.
-2 windows (2 lights each) English Martyrs (B.John Finch, B.James Bell, 1932; SS John Fisher and Thomas More, 1939) This church is now "redundant" but I would still like digital images of these windows.
-See Links for news of the new church where these windows were originally destined to go.
-Download full descriptions of the windows (pdf format) © copyright by Roger Hall here: Finch & Bell window, Fisher & More window
+Latchford, Warrington: Our Lady of the Assumption Catholic Church (closed).
+2 windows (2 lights each) English Martyrs (B.John Finch, B.James Bell, 1932; SS John Fisher and Thomas More, 1939) Download full descriptions of the windows (pdf format) © copyright by Roger Hall here: Finch & Bell window, Fisher & More window

 Sale: St Joseph's.
 A series of painted panels: 18 on individidual Catholic English Martyrs around the chancel walls (click here and browse > in flickr) and two pairs of panels in the North and South aisles: Annunciation, Nativity, a Nun's Communion, a Nun's Vision

 One 3-light window behind the altar: The Holy Family (1930s).Centre detail